Sports in Fogo, Cape Verde: Football (soccer)

 Football (soccer) remains to be the most popular sport both in the island and the nation.
-It is governed by the Fogo Regional Football Association, the association has the third most clubs in Cape Verde, though less populated than São VIcente today, but has more registered clubs than that island.
+It is governed by the Fogo Regional Football Association, the association has the third most clubs in Cape Verde, though less populated than São Vicente today, but has more registered clubs than that island.
 The island has 20 football (soccer) club, each has 12 in the Premier and Second Divisions.
 There is one professional club, two amateur semi-pro clubs, the top three are the most popular clubs in the country.

-The oldest football and sports club on the island as well as São Filipe is Vulcânicos founded on July 1953.
+The oldest football and sports club on the island as well as São Filipe is Vulcânicos founded in July 1953.
 Académica do Fogo is the second oldest club founded in 1962 and the third oldest is Botafogo founded in 1968.
 In title numbers, Botafogo is the most successful on the island, Botafogo also won a national title which is the only club from Fogo to do so.
 Cutelinho may be the first club outside São Filipe to be founded in 1983.

 Of the 20 existing clubs, the largest are concentrated in São Filipe numbering seven, around 40% of the island's clubs, 11 all are based in the municipality of São Filipe, more than 50%, 4 are based in Santa Catarina do Fogo and lastly Mosteiros Municipality, of which two are based inside the town.

 Since 1976, the winner of the island championships heads to the national championship game each season.

 Overall, São Filipe has the most titles won numbering about 60, 13 since the breakup.
 Tarrafal was the second place to win a title on the island for the South Zone, it is the first in the South Zone, second in the island with seven, Santa Cruz with six and Santa Catarina and São Miguel with a title each.

 Also there are two regional cup competitions, super cup competitions in which features a champion and a cup winner (sometimes a second place cup winner when a champion is also a cup winner) and an opening tournament.